va9id/university/courses/intro-web-dev/README.md

 # Introduction to Web Development Course

-The following repository contains assignments and labs written using JavaScript, HTML, CSS and PHP for my intro to web development university course in 2021.
+The following repository contains assignments and labs written using JavaScript, HTML, CSS and PHP for my intro to web development university course.

 ## Description